Zslez/Zslez/README.md

 ## 💞️ I’m looking to collaborate on

-- anything interesting and challenging (with Python)
+- interesting and challenging Python projects

 ## 📫 How to reach me